 Managed ponds are present throughout the Bay, but have been most intensively studied in the South Bay.
-The South Bay salt ponds are interesting in several respects: a) they are located within the region of the Bay most directly impacted by Hg inputs from New Almaden; b) the ponds themselves have been largely hydrologically isolated since their construction between 1854 and the 1950s, a period that overlaps with mining at New Almaden (1846-1976); c) birds feeding and nesting in the ponds have among the highest Hg body burdens in the region (Ackerman and others, 2007; Ackerman and others, 2008); and d) restoration activities have begun to hydrologically reconnect the ponds to either muted or full tidal flushing.
+The South Bay salt ponds are interesting in several respects: (a) they are located within the region of the Bay most directly impacted by Hg inputs from New Almaden; (b) the ponds themselves have been largely hydrologically isolated since their construction between 1854 and the 1950s, a period that overlaps with mining at New Almaden (1846-1976); (c) birds feeding and nesting in the ponds have among the highest Hg body burdens in the region (Ackerman et al., 2007a,b; Ackerman et al., 2008a,b); and (d) restoration activities have begun to hydrologically reconnect the ponds to either muted or full tidal flushing.
 The impact of restoration on bioaccumulation of Hg in the South Bay food web is an area of intense research.

-The first comprehensive assessment of sediment THg and MeHg concentrations within the South Bay ponds was conducted between 2003 and 2007 (Miles and Ricca, 2010), and included both the Alviso Pond complex and the Eden Landing complex along the eastern edge of South Bay.
-Average THg concentration was significantly greater in the Alviso Pond complex (0.74 ppm prior to restoration and 1.03 ppm after restoration), compared to the Eden Landing pond complex (0.11 ppm before and after restoration).
+The first comprehensive assessment of sediment THg and MeHg concentrations within the South Bay ponds was conducted between 2003 and 2007 (Miles and Ricca, 2010), and included both the Alviso pond complex and the Eden Landing complex along the eastern edge of South Bay.
+Average THg concentration was significantly greater in the Alviso pond complex (0.74 ppm prior to restoration and 1.03 ppm after restoration), compared to the Eden Landing pond complex (0.11 ppm before and after restoration).
 Average MeHg concentrations were more similar for the two South Bay pond complexes (2.6-3.0 ppb for Alviso and 1.0-2.2 ppb for Eden Landing).

-The present analysis includes data from the Alviso Pond complex only, with a majority of the data (72%) from a single pond (Pond A8), as it is the focus of a number of recent (Marvin-DiPasquale and Cox, 2007; Grenier and others, 2010) and ongoing process studies associated with the return of muted tidal flow that occurred in June 2011.
+The present analysis includes data from the Alviso pond complex only, with a majority of the data (72%) from a single pond (Pond A8), as it is the focus a number of recent (Marvin-DiPasquale and Cox, 2007; Grenier et al., 2010) and ongoing process studies associated with the return of muted tidal flow that occurred in June 2011.
 The remaining 28% of the South SFB Salt Pond data comes from four other ponds (A3N, A5, A7 and A16).
-THg and MeHg concentrations for the South Bay ponds fall into the high range (Figure 7).
-In contrast, calculated MPP rates fall in to the low to moderate range (Figure 6), due to moderate-high values of k{meth} but low Hg(II)R concentrations .
-The low Hg(II)R concentrations are consistent with the

-South Bay ponds having the lowest surface sediment redox (E_h) values among all of the region/habitat groupings.
+THg and MeHg concentrations for the South Bay ponds fall into the high range (Fig. 6).
+In contrast, calculated MPP rates fall in to the low to moderate range (Fig. 5), due to moderate-high values of k{meth} but low Hg(II){R} concentrations.
+The low Hg(II){R} concentrations are consistent with the South Bay ponds having the lowest surface sediment redox (E_h) values among all of the region/habitat groupings.
 These results suggest that while the South Bay ponds are quite active with respect to microbial populations capable of carrying out Hg(II)-methylation, only a small percentage of the total Hg(II) pool is available to those microbes.
-This is also consistent with the observation that primary production and organic loading to the benthos is particularly high in these ponds, compared to the open waters of South Bay and Alviso Slough (Thébault and others, 2008; Grenier and others, 2010).
-The moderate-high MeHg concentrations (Figure 7) may suggest that MeHg degradation processes are particularly slow, relative to MeHg production, in this sub-habitat.
+This is also consistent with the observation that primary production and organic loading to the benthos is particularly high in these ponds, compared to the open waters of South Bay and Alviso Slough (Thébault et al., 2008; Grenier et al., 2010).
+The moderate-high MeHg concentrations (Fig. 6) may suggest that MeHg degradation processes are particularly slow, relative to MeHg production, in this sub-habitat.

-6.3 Controlling Internal Net Production of MeHg
+6.3.
+Controlling internal net production of MeHg